Is TransUnion (NYSE:TRU) an excellent stock to buy at the moment? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of TRU by taking a closer look at its different ratios.
+We take a closer look at TRU’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.60 and its Current Ratio is at 1.60.
 In the meantime, Its Debt-to-Equity ratio is 1.36 whereas as Long-Term Debt/Eq ratio is at 1.33.

 Upgrades & Downgrades